odelaneau/shapeit5/docs/docs/tutorials/ukb_snp_array.md

 <br>
 ## Validation of your phasing
-You can validate the quality of the haplotypes at common variants using the **SHAPEIT5_switch** tool.
+You can validate the quality of the haplotypes using the **SHAPEIT5_switch** tool.
 For this you will need parent-offspring duos or trios stored in a three-columns file (here called `family.ped`) following this format:

 <div class="code-example" markdown="1">
 - family.ped:      `offspring_id`    `parent1_id`    `parent2_id`